23 Sep Five website checks you should do this week that will only take 20 minutes

 Carrying out these five WordPress website checks will give you peace of mind that your website is doing ok.
-Or worst case you will flag up some issues that will be easy to fix by your website provider.
+Or, in the worst case, you will flag up some issues that will be easy to fix by your website provider.

-If you do need any help with these website checks, or it gets you thinking about other website changes that you would like to make – book in for a quick chat and we can discuss the potential TukTuk journey.
+If you do need any help with these website checks, or it gets you thinking about other website changes that you would like to make, book in for a quick chat to discuss embarking on a TukTuk discovery journey.